 Randy is a trauma therapist assigned to the PTSD Treatment Team at the Southern Arizona VA Health Care Systems (SAVAHCS) in Tucson, Arizona.
 He is trained in cognitive behavioral therapy, motivational interviewing, hypnotherapy, EMDR, acceptance and commitment therapy, dialectical behavioral therapy, cognitive processing therapy, and prolonged exposure therapy.
 Randy facilitates a weekly LifeForce Yoga group for clients and a weekly yoga nidra practice for mental health professionals at SAVAHCS.

 Randy’s professional career has spanned 35 years.
 He has worked in community mental health and substance abuse programs, corrections, private practice, and as an adjunct faculty teaching MSW students.
 Randy has been responsible for directing outpatient treatment programs, day treatment and day rehabilitation programs, an emergency crisis services program, an acute inpatient psychiatric treatment program, managing a rural mental health clinic, and a case management and clinical services program for persons diagnosed with HIV/AIDS.
-He has volunteered facilitating community groups for HIV/AIDS and serving on various boards of a community LGBT organization, a community domestic violence agency, a chamber of commerce and a homeowners association.
+He has volunteered to facilitate community groups for HIV/AIDS and served on various community boards; an LGBT organization, a domestic violence agency, the chamber of commerce and a homeowners association.

 Randy has been in a relationship with his life partner for the past 35 years; they were legally married in Iowa 5 years ago.
 Their family consists of two four-year-old yellow labs.
 In addition to yoga, Randy enjoys reading, running, cycling, mountain biking, and hiking.
 He has been a regular participant in the annual El Tour de Tucson cycling event.